It Started with Lunch…

 Jennifer Ward ~ “The Graphic Designer”

 When Jennifer went to Washington State University – her major was actually veterinary medicine.
 But a couple years later – she changed direction and started to focus more on her creative side.
 Still, the love of animals that was there as a little girl never left her.
 Everything from the name of her design company, Pick Of The Litter Design; to her office decor – a vast collection of dog art; to her office mates – four footed partners; Jennifer’s definitely a crazy dog lady!
 And when she interviewed Elizabeth in 1999 to be her pet sitter – the seed of friendship was planted.
 Little did they both know – how that friendship would take them to great places in the world of pet rescue.
-A recent move to 15 acres allows more fostering of many prison break puppies.
+A move to 15 acres allows more fostering of many prison break puppies, dogs requiring quarantine or isolation, and even special needs care.
 With her husband Greg, Jenn’s dream of opening a boarding kennel and separate rescue kennel is now in sight.

 Elizabeth Woche ~ “The Pet-Sitter”